Mirantis/virtlet/examples/README.md

 ```

 After that, you can verify that the persistent rootfs indeed works
-using the same approach as with local PVs.
+using the same approach as with local PVs, but using name `cirros-vm-pr`
+in place of `cirros-vm-pl`.